 Newmarket Racing Club is the new and innovative, multi-ownership proposition at the Headquarters of Racing, in Newmarket, Suffolk.
-We provide affordable shares in racehorses trained on the world famous gallops that have produced Classic winners, Arc de Triomphe winners and even Breeders Cup and World Cup winners and, in 2019, almost a Melbourne Cup winner as one of our own Trainers, Charlie Fellowes’, Prince of Arran was narrowly beaten a head in ‘the race that stops a nation’!
+We provide affordable shares and leases in racehorses trained on the world famous gallops that have produced Classic winners, Arc de Triomphe winners and even Breeders Cup and World Cup winners and, in 2019 and 2020, almost a Melbourne Cup winner as one of our own Trainers, Charlie Fellowes’, Prince of Arran was narrowly beaten in both renewals of ‘the race that stops a nation’!

 We can offer the opportunity to get involved with horses at a number of top yards in the town or you can become a member of our club providing a real insight into the benefits of being an owner and follow the fortunes of those horses along the way.